cn0047/stash/ed/t/patterns.architectural/ddd.md

 Diagram that illustrates relationships and interactions between various bounded contexts.

+To define context map - keep in mind: technical reality and organizational reality.

 #### Shared kernel.

 Shared kernel is often the "core domain", some set of "generic subdomains", or both.
 The goal is to reduce duplication and make integration between the two subsystems relatively easy.

+Core domain - distinctive part of the model, central to the user’s goals.

 #### Layered architecture.